View programs

 Please contact the international office.

-Along with the behavioural sciences, the HBBS program includes essential curriculum elements aimed at developing the professional and therapeutic communication skills that are vital to success in the field.
-Equipped with the real-work experience gained through a 420-hour field placement, graduates go on to draw on this science and communication foundation to effectively collaborate with other health professionals, clients and their caregivers.
+Equipped with real-work experience gained through a 420-hour field placement, graduates of the Honours Bachelor of Behavioural Science program are able to confidently draw on their science and communication foundation to effectively collaborate with other health care professionals, clients, and their clients’ caregivers.

 The courses listed below are for incoming students.
 If you are a current student, please refer to your program of study for the year you began your program.
 Your program of study can be found on MyDC.